Chrome Mica dark mode in Windows 11

 “This value was being mirrored several times, often different numbers of times based on which code path was hit, and the value that was returned was inconsistent.
 Recent updates to frame layout logic did not account for this discrepancy,” Google explained.

-In 2023, Google changed how Chrome’s Mica mode behaves when the accent colour is applied to the browser’s window.
-Now, we’ve this particular patch after almost two years of waiting.
+In addition, Google changed how Chrome’s Mica mode behaves when the accent colour is applied to the browser’s window.
+Google will automatically turn off Mica if you turn on accent colour for apps in Windows 11.
+These two changes are now live in Chrome Canary.

 WL Newsletter